tarasowski/hexagonal-architecture-lambda/README.md

 * **Domain model (Core Logic):** does not depend on any other layer; all other layers depend on the domain model.

 * **Ports (Use Case):** are the medium through which business logic is accessed.
 Port is a use case boundary i.e. Ports correspond to use-cases in the application.
 Simplest implementation of a Port can take form of an API / Facade layer (Façade defines a higher-level interface that makes the subsystem easier to use).
+A port is an entry point, provided by the core logic.
+It defines a set of functions.
 	* **Primary Port:** Primary ports are the main API of the application.
 They are called by the primary adapters that form the user side of the application.
 	* **Secondary ports:** are the interfaces for the secondary adapters.
 They are called by the core logic.
 An example of a secondary port is an interface to store single objects.
 This interface simply specifies that an object be created, retrieved, updated, and deleted.
 It tells you nothing about the way the object is stored.
 		* Examples: methods e.g. saveToDatabase(), sendEmailToCustomer(), convertFile()